MUFG: Formation of Mitsubishi UFJ Financial Group

 In July 2004, UFJ Holdings, by then Japan's fourth-largest financial group, offered to merge with the Mitsubishi Tokyo Financial Group.
 UFJ had been accused by the government of corruption and making bad loans to the yakuza crime syndicates.
+Three of its former executives were arrested in the same year over banking law violations that involved bad debts.
 The takeover of UFJ by the Mitsubishi Tokyo Financial Group was challenged by the Sumitomo Mitsui Financial Group which launched a competing takeover bid.
 MTFG ultimately prevailed in the fight, which appeared to signal an end to the clubby atmosphere that had prevailed in Japan's postwar banking industry.
 MUFG and SMFG eventually settled the legal dispute for 2.5 billion yen in late 2006.

 The merged holding company MUFG, based on Tokyo, was formed on 1 October 2005 from the merger of MTFG and UFJH.
 The two banks, Bank of Tokyo-Mitsubishi and UFJ Bank, merged on 1 January 2006 to form MUFG Bank.
 The latter transaction was originally scheduled to take place on 1 October 2005, the same day that the parent companies were merged.
 However, pressure from Japan's Financial Services Agency, which wanted to ensure the smooth systems integration of the two banking giants, caused the merger of the banks to be postponed for three months.
 The trust banking and securities units of MTFG and UFJ were merged according to the original schedule on 1 October 2005.